nova-video-player/aos-AVP/faq/faq.md

 ## Which network shares are supported?

-Nova Video Player supports adding videos on network shares using SMB1, sftp, ftp and ftps protocols.
+Nova Video Player supports adding videos on network shares using SMB, SFTP, FTP and FTPS protocols.
 Note that:

 * Nova is only compatible with ftp(s) servers supporting "recent" 2007 MLST command ([RFC3659](https://tools.ietf.org/html/rfc3659)), e.g. with proftpd but NOT with vsftpd;
-* only SMB1 is supported for now, however an experimental build supporting SMB2/3 is available on [github](https://github.com/nova-video-player/aos-AVP/releases) for v5.x versions of Nova.
+* SMB1/2/3 are supported since v5.x version of Nova;
+* Nova has UPnP support but issues can be experienced with remote subtitles support (UPnP has no native support for srt files).
+Nova is reported not to be compatible with Serviio media server.

+## Blue screen starting nova

+If you get an empty blue screen at application start, just reboot your device to get in a sane state.

 ## Trakt complains about no Internet connection